amidaware/trmm-docs/docs/contributing_community_scripts.md

 If you want to contribute back to the project there are a lot of scripts that need some TLC (Tender Loving Care) please peruse thru them in The Script WIP (Work In Progress): <https://github.com/amidaware/community-scripts/tree/main/scripts_wip>

-Discuss/ask questions in the Discord group [here](https://discord.com/channels/736478043522072608/744281869499105290)
+Discuss/ask questions in the Discord group [here](https://discord.com/channels/736478043522072608/744281869499105290).

 What you can add is:

-- Add standardized Comment headers per above
+- Add standardized Comment headers per above.
-- Consolidate and parameterize scripts where appropriate
+- Consolidate and parameterize scripts where appropriate.
-- Add $ExitCode and error conditions as appropriate
+- Add $ExitCode and error conditions as appropriate.
-- Contact @silversword in Discord if you need help doing Github additions/edits/adding to the community Library and have questions about [Script Library Naming Conventions](#script-library-naming-conventions)
+- Contact @silversword in Discord if you need help doing Github additions/edits/adding to the community Library and have questions about [Script Library Naming Conventions](#script-library-naming-conventions).